smilodon76/RXOS-amdOS-zergpool/README.md

 add miningpoolhub multialgo switch mining

-change in profitability calculation with very realistic data. the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
+change in profitability calculation with very realistic data. with Kwh price 0.1 the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
 When it is activated again it will check if the profitability is above the energy cost and will act accordingly.

 Download link https://drive.google.com/drive/folders/1ZMJ7LENK5QTchnTLKzmKruas1PqLPvld?usp=sharing